deepankerc/cybersecurity-nlp/README.md

 ./download_documents.sh
 ```

 If you find an error in the metadata, feel free to edit the CSV directly.
 If you'd like to completely annotate the documents yourself, simply delete that CSV before running the above command.
-The script will prompt you to validate the metadata associated with each document and create the CSV for you.
+The script will scrape the page that hosts the documents and prompt you to validate the scraped metadata associated with each document.
+This will create the necessary CSV for you.

 ### Text Processing

 Text extraction, tokenization, annotation, and all other backend processing tasks are done in Python and documented [here](https://github.com/llefebure/cybersecurity-nlp/blob/master/cybersecurity_nlp/README.md).
-A static JSON file is produced and served by the frontend.
+These tasks run offline and produce static JSON files that power the app.
+Running the script [here](https://github.com/llefebure/cybersecurity-nlp/blob/master/cybersecurity_nlp/scripts/save_data_files.py) generates these files.

 ### Web App